Animist Psychology

 Pre-Recorded Lessons

-LIVE teaching calls
+lIVE teaching calls

-• 12 live weekly calls support the recorded lessons on Tuesdays, beginning April 28 through July 14
+• 12 live weekly calls support the recorded lessons

 • Call times are: 11:30am Vancouver | 2:30pm New York | 20:30 Berlin, 90 min each

-Main teaching calls are live and support the pre-recorded lessons.
-They center around new, complementary course content (see the “live call theme” under Curriculum below).
-Each main call includes time for teaching, guided practice, and Q&A (the first 60 minutes) along with small group breakouts (the final 30 minutes).
-The first hour will be recorded and available within 48 hours alongside the pre-recorded lessons.
+Each main call includes time for teaching, guided practice, and Q&A (the first 60 minutes) along with small breakout groups (the final 30 minutes) anchored by trained ritualists.
+All live teachings are recorded and available within 48 hours alongside the pre-recorded lessons.
+Breakout groups are not recorded or shared.

 ADDITIONAL LIVE PRACTICE SUPPORT CALLS